Data Quality Metric Library

 |

-The percentage of the length, based on treatment lengths, where the major top surface is newer than underlying major pavement layer, the recorded pavement layer date is less than 3.5 years old at the end of the reported financial year, and the major pavement layer coverage is >=50% of the treatment length.
+The percentage of the length, based on treatment lengths, where the major top surface is newer than the underlying major pavement layer, the recorded pavement layer date is less than 3.5 years old at the end of the reported financial year, and the major pavement layer coverage is >=50% of the treatment length.

 Metric Purpose